-The UNOG Library maintains and provides access to international law resources to support your legal research.
+The UN Library & Archives Geneva maintains and provides access to a unique and invaluable collection of international law resources.

-We welcome your comments and suggestions.
-Please send recommendations for resources and RSS feeds that we might add or update to:
+We welcome questions or requests for research assistance, and we invite your comments and recommendations for resources that we might add or update.